Submultiplicative norms and filtrations on section rings: Limiting behavior of jumping measures and geodesic rays

 \section{Limiting behavior of jumping measures and geodesic rays}

 The main goal of this section is to study the limiting behavior of jumping measures of submultiplicative filtrations and to establish equivalence of several definitions of geodesic rays.
-More precisely, in Section \ref{sect_pf_filt}, we establish Theorem \ref{thm_filt} and in Section \ref{sec_spec_meas}, we establish Theorem \ref{thm_ray_coinc} modulo a certain statement, to which Section \ref{sect_filt} is dedicated.
+More precisely, in Section \ref{sect_pf_filt}, we state the main result of this section making a connection between the asymptotic properties of filtration and the associated geodesic ray.
+Then in Sections \ref{sec_spec_meas}, \ref{sect_filt}, which are more or less independent from the rest of the article, we give an alternative description of the geodesic ray featuring in Section \ref{sect_pf_filt}.